 Apply To Be An Intern

-Undergraduate Interns are expected to:
+Undergraduate Interns will be expected to:

 - Attend 50 percent of the Prindle-sponsored events.